 - increased incidence of autoimmune manifestations and malignancies (e.g. primary CNS lymphoma)

 The pathophysiology relates to structural mutation with defective actin polymerization in hematopoietic cells as a result of deficient or dysregulated activity of the Wiskott-Aldrich syndrome protein (WASp) which has multiple functions.
 There is a poor antibody response to polysaccharide antigens.
 Low IgM, but high IgA and IgE levels.

 Treatment and prognosis

-The severity of disease is variable and can be predictable from genotype to certain degree.
+The severity of the disease is variable and can be predictable from the genotype to a certain degree.
 Bone marrow transplantation may be the only definitive treatment 5.

 History and etymology

-It was originally described by Wiskott in 1937 as a triad of ear discharge, eczema and thrombocytopaenia.
+It was originally described by Wiskott in 1937 as a triad of ear discharge, eczema and thrombocytopenia.
 The genetics, i.e. X-linked recessive disorder, were described by Aldrich 7 in 1954.